josipbrcina/react-minimalistic-use-form/README.md

 + isSubmitting - `boolean` - Boolean flag describing is form being in submission state
 + setIsSubmitting - `function` - Function to Toggle `isSubmitting` state

+NOTE: `isFormValid` onMount will be checked only against native html validation, input validity.
-NOTE: `isFormValid` initial value === `validateOnSubmit`.
-By `default` validateOnSubmit value is `false` which means form initial `isFormValid` state is false as well.
-You can choose how to handle initial isFormValid state by combining `validateOnInput` and manually triggering `validateForm` once your component is mounted, by just validating on submit or by turning ON both validations.
+You can choose how to handle initial isFormValid state:
++ by combining `validateOnInput` and manually triggering `validateForm` once your component is mounted
++ by just validating on submit
++ by passing `validateOnMount` which will check native html validation + it will call custom validator if provided

 ##### Form Submission
 1. UseForm will set `isSubmitting` to `true` when form is submitted.